tstuefe/JEP387/jep.md

 Class metadata live in non-java-heap, native memory.
 Their lifetime is bound to that of the loading class loader.

-At the lowest level, memory is reserved from the OS, piecemeal committed and handed out in chunks of varying sizes to the class loader.
+At the lowest level, memory is reserved from the OS, piecemeal committed and handed out in chunks of varying (larger) sizes to the class loader.
 From that point on, these chunks are owned by the class loader.
-From that chunk the class loader does simple pointer bump allocation to serve metadata allocation requests.
+From them the class loader does simple pointer bump allocation to serve metadata allocation requests.

 If the current chunk is exhausted - its leftover space too small to serve an incoming metadata allocation - a new chunk is handed to the class loader and allocation continues from that new chunk.
 The current chunk is "retired" and the leftover space squirreled away for possible later reuse.